quickapps/docs/en/developers/plugins.rst

    place.

-The update process basically replaces one directory (older) by another (newer).
+The update process basically replaces one directory (older) by another (latest).
 Plugins should take care of migration tasks if needed using the events described above.

 Configurable Settings